 Providing a forum for debate

 The AIIA hosts meetings, lectures and discussion on important issues in world affairs.
-In 2006-2007 there were almost 200 events on current international issues of concern to Australia.
+The AIIA hosts around 200 events each year on current international issues of concern to Australia.

 The AIIA publishes the scholarly journal Australian Journal of International Affairs as well as the definitive record of Australian foreign policy, Australia in World Affairs.
-Both now span over 50 years.
-The AIIA also publishes occasional papers and conference proceedings.
+The AIIA publishes the popular Australian Outlook blog and a number of books and occasional papers.

 The AIIA works to interest young people in world issues through career fairs, school seminars and the ACCESS young members program in various states.

-The AIIA has cooperative relationships with other institutes in Australia and worldwide, including Chatham House and the Council on Foreign Relations.
+The AIIA has cooperative relationships with other institutes in Australia and worldwide, including its original parent organisation, Chatham House.

 National Office in Canberra